Trevor Noah-Image Source@Instagram

 Trevor Noah, widely known for his successful career as a comedian and former host of “The Daily Show” in the United States, is set to play a pivotal role in promoting South Africa to the global stage.

 The heart of this initiative lies in a five-minute advertisement that aims to showcase South Africa as a premier tourist destination.
-And for that, he is set to receive an eye-popping R33 million payment for his participation.
+And for that, he is set to receive a hefty payment for his participation.

 Parliamentarians Call for a Halt